LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- LSU and its opponents have combined for 56.5 points -- this matchup's point total -- only twice this season.
+- LSU and its opponents have combined for 56 points just two times this season.

-- Mississippi State's games have gone over 56.5 points in two opportunities this season.
+- Mississippi State and its opponents have combined to score more than 56 points in two games this season.

+- Saturday's over/under is 10.0 points lower than the two team's combined 66 points per game average.

-- The two teams combine to score 66 points per game, 9.5 more than the total in this contest.
+- These two squads combine to surrender 47 points per game, 9.0 fewer than this contest's over/under.

-- This contest's total is 9.5 points more than the 47 these two squads combine to allow per game this season.

-- Tigers games this season feature an average total of 65.2 points, a number 8.7 points higher than Saturday's over/under.
+- The Tigers and their opponents have scored an average of 65.2 points per game in 2021, 9.2 more than Saturday's total.

-- The 56.5-point total for this game is 0.7 points below the 57.2 points per game average total in Bulldogs games this season.
+- The 57.2 PPG average total in Bulldogs games this season is 1.2 points more than this game's over/under.

 LSU Stats and Trends

-- LSU has one win against the spread in three games this year.
+- Thus far this season LSU has one win against the spread.

-- This season, the Tigers have just one against the spread win in three games as a favorite of 2.5 points or more.

 - LSU's games this year have hit the over on one of three set point totals (33.3%).

-- When LSU scores more than 25 points, it is 1-2 against the spread and 2-1 overall.
+- When LSU records more than 25.0 points, it is 1-2 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for LSU at SISportsbook.